Skip to content

 positionalArgsstring[]Positional argument values

-Runs after parsing, when raw arguments are being validated against the schema.
+Runs after routing, when raw arguments are being validated against the schema.

 const defaults = defineInterceptor({ name: 'inject-defaults' }, () => ({